 Battery connections should be cleaned and tightened every 2,500 miles.
 To service the battery, remove the seat, disconnect battery cables (negative first, positive last), and clean the cable connectors and battery terminal with a wire brush or sandpaper to remove oxidation.
 Connect the cables to the proper terminals (positive first, negative last).
 Do not over tighten terminal connections.
 Coat the terminals with corrosion inhibitor.
 Batteries can lose some of their charge even with the ignition turned off.
 Discharge rate depends on the storage temperature and the condition of the battery.
 After 30 days of non use, the battery may not have sufficient cranking power to start the motorcycle.
-Use a motorcycle specific charger and do not use an automotive one.
+Use a motorcycle specific charger.